 As of March 2023, the percentage of female managers worldwide was 17.5%, and we will continue working hard toward reaching our goal of 30% by 2030.

 When the Japanese government introduced the Act on the Promotion of Women’s Participation and Advancement in the Workplace in April 2016, LIXIL Corporation formulated its own General Employer Action Plan to establish ways of accelerating the active participation of women and build workstyles and environments that are more conducive to that aim.
 In 2017, we received the highest “Eruboshi” certification, which is granted by the Minister of Health, Labour and Welfare to recognize companies that promote the active participation of women.

-In April 2021, we formulated our General Employer Action Plan to ensure that female employees can fully demonstrate their best performance as part of our aim to further empower our female employees.
+In April 2023, we updated our General Employer Action Plan to ensure that female employees can fully demonstrate their best performance as part of our aim to further empower our female employees.

-In 2014, LIXIL launched our WING NIJI office that focuses on employment of people with disabilities.
-In addition to supporting employees with different disabilities to perform their work assignments, conducting career aptitude evaluations, and offering job development opportunities, WING NIJI has been undertaking many initiatives to explore the type of environments that would enable employees with and without disabilities to work together most effectively.
+In 2014, we launched our LIXIL NIJI office that focuses on employment of people with disabilities.
+In addition to supporting employees with different disabilities to perform their work assignments, conducting career aptitude evaluations, and offering job development opportunities, LIXIL NIJI has been undertaking many initiatives to explore the type of environments that would enable employees with and without disabilities to work together most effectively.
 We strive to create comfortable working environments based on barrier-free concepts by, for instance, introducing software that increases the font size for people with impaired eyesight and adjustable-height desks for wheelchair users.

 * Calculated based on the Employment Rate System for Persons with Disabilities by the Ministry of Health, Labour and Welfare.